Hkey1/fast-static/README.md

 ##Warnings
 ###Pathes are rel to file path in file system
-If you use fastStatic.answer you nead to specidity base tag.
+If you use fastStatic.answer you nead to add base tag.

 Example, if you send on homepage /static/intro/index.html, you nead to add in this file
 ```html
     <base href="http://<use>!%host%</use>/static/intro/" />
 ```

-###On env=production cashin is on
+###On env=production cash is on
 In this mode file not lead to changes in the responses.
 You nead restart service on call fastStatic.dropCash().

 ###Dont use on big files
 Memory is limiting.
 If you have directory with big files (>1-2MB) use other middleware (for example app.static()) on this dir;

-###HAML & JADE is static compiles
+###HAML & JADE is static
-There are no req in locals in this files
+There are no req/request in locals in this files

 ##Options
 Options         |                                                       | default (dev/prod)
 -------------   | ----------------                                      |-------------
 maxAge          | Browser cache maxAge in milliseconds.                 | 0
-hidden          | Allow transfer of hidden files.                       | false redirect        | Redirect to trailing "/" when the pathname is a dir   | true index           | Default file name                                     | 'index.html' env             | 'production' or 'development'                         | process.env.NODE_ENV
+hidden          | Allow transfer of hidden files                        | false redirect        | Redirect to trailing "/" when the pathname is a dir   | true index           | Default file name                                     | 'index.html' env             | 'production' or 'development'                         | process.env.NODE_ENV